LIB200: Research Methods & Historical Topics

 Interested in learning more about research methods in your major?
 Getting ready to work on an honors thesis?
 Thinking about going on to graduate school after you leave Wake Forest?
 ZSR’s advanced research courses could work for you!

-Our LIB200 series offers both research methods and historical topics course.
+Our LIB200 series offers both research methods and historical topics courses.
 The research methods courses provide instruction in advanced research techniques and resources that are specific to a particular discipline, while the historical topics course looks at the history and development of the book since 1400.

 These 1.5 credit courses are open to declared majors and minors in appropriate departments.
 For current course offerings, please consult WIN under the subject “Library Science.”